- About Us

 The author, Jan Way MBE, wrote this booklet in collaboration with the Outbound Team, whom she managed during their inception.
 The contents build on IAC’s learning from the charity’s long standing role in adoption practice, particularly with preparing and supporting children with transitions.
 The booklet is a very accessible tool, useful for both carers and social workers, and covers many of the issues that need to be thought about during the viability stages, assessment process, and especially when planning the move to the child’s new carers.

 Our CEO, Satwinder Sandhu, said: “We are so pleased to be able to launch this important booklet and to make the resource available to all of our partner local authorities.
 Since the Outbound Permanence Advice Service began in 2017 the team has advised on over 200 individual cases and the demand for the service continues to grow.
 More and more children are being placed abroad with family members and it is vital that we utilise the expertise organisations like IAC has to ensure that both prospective carers and children are prepared and supported to the best of our abilities.
 We are exceptionally grateful to the Sir Halley Stewart Trust, whose generous donation made the realisation of this booklet possible.
 We know the guide will be extremely helpful to anyone using it.”

 The booklet is available to all subscribing local authorities and partners that IAC works, both in print and digitally.
-A digital version will be available on our website shortly.
+A digital version can be downloaded here.